Edmund Compton

 Sir Edmund Gerald Compton GCB KBE (30 July 1906 – 11 March 1994) was a civil servant and the first Parliamentary Commissioner for Administration.

 Early life and family

-Compton was born to Edmund Compton, involved in South American trade, and a mother from a clerical background.
+Compton was the child of Edmund Compton, involved in South American trade, and a mother from a clerical background.
 He was schooled at Rugby where he had won a scholarship and developed a love of music.

 At Oxford University Compton became acquainted with the renowned historian and educationalist H. A. L. Fisher, who was the Warden of New College.
 Compton was among the undergraduates (of whom Richard Crossman was one) invited by Fisher to socialise with the likes of Gilbert Murray, Hilaire Belloc, General Smuts and David Lloyd George.
 It was during this time that Compton determined to enter public service.

 In 1934, he married Betty Tresyllian Williams (d.
 1987), of a Quaker carpet-making family from Kidderminster.
 They had one son and four daughters, of whom the youngest is Isobel Sidney, Viscountess De L'Isle.